AnthonyTechnologies/python-styleguide/code_file_layout.md

 For more information read the Python future statement definitions documentation.

-Please don't remove these imports until you are confident the code is only ever used in a sufficiently modern environment.
-Even if you do not currently use the feature a specific future import enables in your code today, keeping it in place in the file prevents later modifications of the code from inadvertently depending on the older behavior.
+Please do not remove these imports until it is certain the code is only ever used in a sufficiently modern environment.
+Even if the specific feature enabled by a particular future import is not currently used in the code, keeping it in place prevents later modifications from inadvertently depending on the older behavior.

 Guidelines:
 - The Future Imports section should almost always go in the Imports section.